Calliandra brevipes Benth.

 Bloom Time: Summer

-Calliandra brevipes is an attractive shrub up to 6 feet (1.8 m) tall, with finely divided leaves.
-The leaflets are very closely spaced and are often "closed up".
-The flowers are a beautiful, powder-puff of erect stamens which are white towards the base and pink above.
-The appear during the summer months.
+Calliandra brevipes is an attractive shrub with finely divided leaves.
+It grows up to 6 feet (1.8 m) tall.
+The leaflets are very closely spaced and often "closed up."
+Flowers are beautiful powder puffs of erect stamens white towards the base and pink above.
+They appear during the summer months.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).